-What happens if I sign an offer letter, but I don’t want to go through with signing the actual contract?
-Maybe due to a change in circumstances, some kind of family issue, maybe you got a better job offer somewhere else.
-Maybe you decided to move home instead of moving to a different city.
-Basically, the question is, can a physician back out after signing an offer letter?
-The short answer is yes, probably, unless there’s some kind of binding language in the offer letter, which there almost never would be.
+What happens if I sign an offer letter but don’t want to go through with signing the actual contract?
+Maybe due to a change in circumstances or some family issue, you got a better job offer somewhere else.
+Perhaps you decided to move home instead of moving to a different city.
+The question is, can a physician back out after signing an offer letter?
+The short answer is yes unless there’s some binding language in the offer letter, which there rarely would be.
 The physician can back out.
-The offer letter just has kind of basic terms.
+The offer letter has a kind of basic terms.

 Signing with a Physician Practice

-Normally, it would be like, okay, here’s what your compensation is.
-Maybe a brief review of benefits, the term length, maybe how to terminate the contract, maybe a brief mention of a non-compete.
-It is normally like a one-page document that just kind of briefly goes over here’s what it’s gonna look like for your employment.
-There are times when I’ll have a physician get an offer letter and just the kind of cursory terms look great.
-And then when we get the actual agreement, it could absolutely change whether it’s a good offer or not.
-And so until the employee him an agreement is signed, it’s not going to be a binding document for that reason.
-Let me give some instances of maybe why the job opportunity looked okay with the offer letter, but once we got the actual employment agreement, it changed.
+Usually, it would be like, okay, here’s what your compensation is.
+Maybe a brief review of benefits, the term length, how to terminate the contract, and a brief mention of a non-compete.
+It is generally like a one-page document that briefly describes what it will look like for your employment.
+There are times when I’ll have a physician get an offer letter, and just the kind of cursory terms look great.
+And then, when we get the actual agreement, it could change whether it’s a good offer or not.
+And so until the employee him a contract is signed, it will not be a binding document for that reason.
+Let me give some instances of maybe why the job opportunity looked okay with the offer letter.
+Still, once we got the actual employment agreement, it changed.

 One thing could be how to terminate the agreement.
-I would say it’s probably rare to put into an offer letter but let’s say, normally a physician would have to provide either 60 or 90 days notice to terminate the contract without cause.
-Meaning, they can get out of the agreement for any reason with the amount of required notice.
-Let’s say the contract had a 12 month without cause termination notice.
-Well, nobody wants that, right?
-Once you give notice, relationships change within the organization, you’re on your way out, you’re no longer you’re building a practice.
-If someone had a 12-month requirement, there would be an entire year of potential kind of awkward relationships and I would never suggest that a physician would have to give a year’s notice.
+I would say it’s probably rare to put into an offer letter.
+Still, usually, a physician must provide either 60 or 90 days notice to terminate the contract without-cause.
+This means they can get out of the agreement for any reason with the amount of required notice.
+Let’s say the contract had a 12-month without-cause termination notice.
+Well, nobody wants that.
+Once you give notice, relationships change within the organization.
+You’re on your way out.
+You’re no longer building a practice.
+If someone had a 12-month requirement, there would be an entire year of potential awkward relationships.
+And I would never suggest that a physician would have to give a year’s notice.